odygrd/quill/README.md

 Logging messages in a loop will make the consumer unable to follow up and the queue will have to re-allocate or block for most logging library expect PlatformLab Nanolog which is writting a binary file and can follow up.
 Therefore a different approach was followed, a log message per caller thread is logged between 1 to 100 microseconds.

+I ran each logger benchmark three times and I keep the second best result.

+### Verdict
+PlatformLab NanoLog is a very fast logger with very low latency and high throughput.
+However, this comes at the cost of havving to decompress a binary file and using a non-type safe printf API where only primitive times can be passed. e.g. To log a C++ class or a ```std::vector``` via NanoLog you would have to convert it to a string first in the caller thread.
+Instead, Quill copies the class object and call the class ```operator<<``` in the background thread

+Quill is not as high throughput as NanoLog but in terms of latency it is faster than NanoLog in almost every case.
+It is much more feature rich with custom formatting, several logger objects, human readable log files and a most importantly a superior format API with custom types support.

 The benchmark code can be found [here](https://github.com/odygrd/logger_benchmarks).
 More benchmarks can be found [here](https://github.com/odygrd/logger_benchmarks/blob/master/results.txt).